-'Up to 100g' of Novichok used in Salisbury

-Russian spy poisoning: Up to 100g of nerve agent used - watchdog
+Watchdog backtracks over spy poisoning

-Up to 100g of Novichok nerve agent may have been used to poison a Russian ex-spy and his daughter in Salisbury, the chemical weapons watchdog has said.
+The chemical weapons watchdog has backtracked on its suggestion 100g of Novichok nerve agent was used in the Salisbury spy poisoning.

-The head of the Organisation for the Prohibition of Chemical Weapons (OPCW) told the New York Times the amount used implied it was created as a weapon.
+The head of the Organisation for the Prohibition of Chemical Weapons (OPCW) told the New York Times that amount may have been used.

-Ahmet Uzumcu said the samples collected by the OPCW were also of "high purity".

 Sergei and Yulia Skripal were found unconscious on a bench on 4 March after being exposed to the nerve agent.